Oi! (Hong Kong)

 Oi! is a Hong Kong government art promotion organisation.
 It was developed by the Leisure and Cultural Services Department, and aims to promote visual arts by providing a platform for art exhibitions, forums and other art-related activities.
-It is situated at 12 Oil Street, Causeway Bay, at the corner of Electric Road.
+It is situated at 12 Oil Street, North Point, at the corner of Electric Road.

 Buildings

 The organisation is housed in a complex that comprises a main and two ancillary buildings.
 The complex was built in 1908 and served as the Royal Hong Kong Yacht Club headquarters and clubhouse until 1938.
 Built in the Arts and Crafts style, it was officially opened on 21 March 1908 by the then Governor, Sir Frederick Lugard.
 The site lost its initial waterfront location due to subsequent reclamation, and the Club headquarters moved to Kellett Island.

 After World War II, the buildings were used as a garage, government staff quarters and for storage by the Government Supplies Department.
 Until 1998, they were part of the larger Government Supplies Department compound that included the department's headquarters.
 From 1998 to early 2000, the buildings of the compound were leased out on a short-term basis.
 They attracted a number of creative teams to develop arts in the area and housed the Oil Street Artist Village (油街藝術村).
 The government finally evicted the tenants, citing their lack of permits or insurance.
-A number of artists relocated to the Cattle Depot Artist Village in 2001.
-More recently, the buildings were used as a storehouse of the Antiquities and Monuments Office until late 2007.
+A number of artists relocated to the Cattle Depot Artist Village in 2001, and some relocated to Foo Tak Building (富德樓) in 2003.
+The buildings were used as a storehouse of the Antiquities and Monuments Office until late 2007, and thereafter the site was developed into a combination of private residential buildings, a hotel and public space Oi!.

 The Former Clubhouse of Royal Hong Kong Yacht Club (前香港皇家遊艇會會所) has been listed as a Grade II historic building since 1995.